CBSF Grant Reporting Guide

 Follow these steps for guidance on how to complete a final report for a NFWF CBSF grant

-If you're reading this, you've reached the end of your grant’s period of performance—congratulations on making it this far!
-Now it’s time to submit your final report to NFWF, and we’re here to help.
+You've reached the end of your grant’s period of performance!
+Now it’s time to submit your final report.
+We’re here to help you prepare your FieldDoc pact to meet your reporting requirements.

 Whatever your final report requires, this guide is designed to walk you through it—clearly and completely—so you can feel confident that your FieldDoc data meets the expectations for final submission.